-- 5. Next, call on several students to tell the whole class what they think is most important in the story.
+5. Next, call on several students to tell the whole class what they think is most important in the story.
 Call on different students from the ones who responded to this question in the previous lesson.
-Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 6.
-Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
-Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities. - 7.
-On this third day, you may also want to lead a discussion of one or more of these questions to encourage students to think more deeply about the meanings of the story.
+Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important.

+6. Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
+Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities.

+7. On this third day, you may also want to lead a discussion of as many of these questions as you have time for.
+This will encourage students to think more deeply about the meanings of the story.
+Choose those questions most appropriate for your children's ages.
 Students may have different answers to these questions, which is perfectly all right.
 The point of asking the questions is simply to invite students to respond to the story in their own ways.